mayurgupta/CKA_Alias/README.md

     systemctl start kubelet
     systmectl restart kubelet
     systemctl daemon-reload
+    sudo systemctl enable --now containerd

 to change the dns config we have to do change in kubeapiserver.yaml,

-the kube-proxy Pod in the kube-system namespace is erroring or in a CrashLoopBackOff, then running the command
+the kube-proxy Pod in the kube-system namespace is erroring or in a CrashLoopBackOff, then running the command.will be a quick way to solve your problem

     kubeadm init phase addon all

-will be a quick way to solve your problem